-The product no longer receives updates.
 When a product reaches the end of its life, Microsoft stops working on it.
 That’s really all it means.
 The company will no longer update the product.
 You can still use it if you choose to, but doing so could be problematic in several ways.
 First, because the product is no longer being updated, it isn’t receiving any further security patches, which leaves you vulnerable to the latest threats.

-New products are no longer designed with the product in mind.
 Technologies improve every minute of every day, and some of the biggest software providers (things like CRM platforms, etc.) are constantly improving their services to work better with current technologies.
 When Microsoft stops supporting an operating system, the companies providing those platforms no longer work on updates specifically for those platforms.
 In other words, even though you may still have access to Windows Server 8, the various applications and platforms you use may simply cease to function.